Chūshingura: Ballet

 The ballet choreographer Maurice Béjart created a ballet work called "The Kabuki" based on the Chushingura legend in 1986, and it has been performed more than 140 times in 14 nations worldwide by 2006.

 Opera

-The story was turned into an opera, Chūshingura, by Shigeaki Saegusa in 1997.
+The story was turned into an opera by Shigeaki Saegusa titled Chūshingura in 1997.

 Popular music

-"Chushingura" is the name of a song by Jefferson Airplane from its Crown of Creation album.
+"Chushingura" is the name of an instrumental track by Jefferson Airplane from its Crown of Creation album.

 Books

 Jorge Luis Borges' 1935 short story "The Uncivil Teacher of Court Etiquette Kôtsuké no Suké" (in A Universal History of Iniquity) is a retelling of the Chūshingura story, drawn from A. B. Mitford's Tales of Old Japan (London, 1912).

-A 1982 comic book limited series, written by Chris Claremont and drawn by Frank Miller, Wolverine Vol. 1, has the titular superhero observe a private stage production in the course of a mission.
+A 1982 comic book limited series written by Chris Claremont and drawn by Frank Miller titled Wolverine Vol. 1 has the titular superhero observe a private stage production in the course of a mission.
 The cast turn out to be actually assassins ordered to kill Mariko Yashida and her husband, forcing Wolverine to intervene to stop them.